-What is WSDOT doing to deter suicides on the Aurora Bridge?
+What did WSDOT doto deter suicides on the Aurora Bridge?

 Why is deterring suicides from the Aurora Bridge a priority for WSDOT?

 Improving safety is a top priority for WSDOT.
 The issue of suicides on the Aurora Bridge has a wide range of effects.
 We’re concerned for the well being of those who consider suicide and the aftermath of suicides on their friends and families.
 Deterring suicides also protects the growing number of people who live, work and travel below the bridge.
 These people are at risk of physical harm when someone jumps from the bridge and are often traumatized by experiencing the aftermath of suicide attempts.

 Deterring suicides also enhances safety for emergency responders, including those who must make emergency dives into the murky and debris-filled waters of the Ship Canal to save people who jump from the Aurora Bridge, and for those who often risk their lives trying to restrain people from jumping.

 Fence construction answers

 What was the construction schedule?

 - In September 2009 WSDOT awarded the construction contract to Massana Construction, who submitted the low bid of $2.9 million.